wallacegibbon/modified-micro-emacs/README.md

 ## Goals

-- Be more compatible with GNU emacs.
-- Be tiny. (by removing unecessary parts like the script engine)
+- Be tiny.
+(Removing unecessary parts like the script engine)
 - Fix all bugs.